Peta White

 Peta White (born 1 Oct 1991) is a former Australian representative rower.
 She was a junior world champion and won silver medals at U23 and senior World Rowing Championships.

 Club and state rowing

-White's senior club rowing was from the Torrens Rowing Club in Adelaide.
+White's senior club rowing was from the Adelaide University Boat Club in Adelaide.

 White first made state selection for South Australia still aged sixteen in the youth eight who finished last in the race for the Bicentennial Cup at the 2008 Interstate Regatta within the Australian Rowing Championships.
 She rowed again in South Australian youth eights in 2009 (third place), 2010 (fourth place) and 2011 (second place).

 In 2013 and 2014 she made the South Australian senior women's eight competing for the Queen's Cup at the Interstate Regatta.

 International representative rowing

 White made her Australian representative debut aged eighteen at the 2009 Junior World Rowing Championships in Paris where she raced in a coxless four to a junior world championship gold medal.
 In 2010 White was selected in a coxless four which contested the World Rowing U23 Championships in Brest and rowed to a silver medal.